Does Your Baby Need Physiotherapy? Exploring the Benefits of Early Intervention for Healthy Development

 Common Concerns: Plagiocephaly and Torticollis

-Plagiocephaly, known as either down’s syndrome or flat head syndrome, and torticollis, a condition where a baby’s neck muscles are tight on one side, cause common worries among new parents.
-Babies might develop a preference to turn their head in only one direction due to torticollis, which can lead to plagiocephaly because their skulls are still soft and moldable.
+Plagiocephaly, known as flat head syndrome, and torticollis, a condition where a baby’s neck muscles are tight on one side, cause everyday worries among new parents.
+Babies might tend to turn their head in only one direction due to torticollis, which can lead to plagiocephaly because their skulls are still soft and moldable.

 Early physiotherapy intervention helps correct these issues by teaching parents exercises they can do at home to strengthen the baby’s neck muscles and encourage more symmetrical head growth.